FreeMasen/mdbook-presentation-preprocessor/README.md

 This content should only be displayed when the page is in slide presentation mode
 $slides-only-end$
+$notes$
+This content will always print to the console when this page is loaded.
+This can be useful when you break the dev-tools into its own window and keep that on presenter facing screen
+$notes-end$
 ```
 To toggle between slides and web, you can press `alt+p`.